ArtronicsGame/HeroesServer/README.md

 # HeroesServer
-The server side of one of the coolest Iranian multiplayer games, consisting of UDP and TCP communications.
+The server side of one of the Heroes multiplayer games, consisting of UDP and TCP communications.